 - Further considerations: Have you thought about the process of getting ready?
 Have you thought about who will be in the room while you’re getting ready?
 Run through the entire “getting-ready” process for the bridesmaids/groomsmen.

 - Learn more: For further information about destination weddings read some of our most commonly asked questions within our FAQ Guide.

 It is important to let your guests know about your wedding plans as early as possible.
 This will allow them more time to make their travel arrangements.
 Destify provides you with a complimentary wedding website customized for every couple.
 Your guests will have access to your agent’s contact information, resort information, and the ability to book their room and make payments online!

-Further considerations: Have you finalized your bridal party?
+- Further considerations: Have you finalized your wedding party?
 Have you made sure your passport is up to date for you and your partner?
 It is important to remember that passports must be valid for up to six months at the time of travel.

 The bulk of planning your wedding with your coordinator happens during this period.
 It’s at this time that you will make decorative decisions, finalize your guest list, and confirm any documentation if you are having a legal or civil ceremony as opposed to a symbolic ceremony.

 - Decor and menus: What will the big day look like?
 Are you hosting a rehearsal dinner?
 Does an event require a cocktail menu?
 Begin selecting your decor, cake, and menus.

 - Finalize the guest list: Who is coming?
 Confirm your headcount.

 - Music planning: Have you considered the music for your wedding?
 Would you like a DJ or perhaps a live band?
 Send any necessary musical selections to your coordinator.